 This is not an exceptionally graphic or bloody science fiction story, and Clark even adds some romantic suspense between Josh and Kamryn which makes the story move along nicely.
 From their perspective, readers are able to consider what love would be like in the last days and weeks of existence.
 Would you be able to function and go on knowing the chances of death were great?
 Not only that but how would it feel to face such a situation with a romantic relationship going on?
 Questions like these assist this story in catering to a diverse audience.

 It is important to note that, from the beginning, I picked up on a certain tone in the novel.
 While specific survivors may cause readers to cheer, the point is not the survival; in this situation are the survivors really winning at all?
 That is the question to ask at this time.

 What’s the bottom line?

 While readers consider all of these points, they will still discover that they have hope: Hope that the humans will find a magical solution.
 Hope that somehow everything will be okay, and life will return tomorrow, when the sun comes up.
-And hope that, even though the chances are slim, they might get a chance on a new planet with someone they love, instead of surrounded by strangers.
+And hope that, even though the chances are slim, they might get a chance with someone they love, instead of surrounded by strangers.

 ‘Overtaken Captive States’ is the only novel RWK Clark has written about alien encounters or an alien invasion of any kind.
 He has included everything from supernatural thriller to romantic suspense and provides readers with a ‘by the skin of my teeth’ ending.
 There are a few lessons to learn from these pages of this high-speed tale of invasion, and it is the intelligence behind the idea that makes it possible to make you think.